 Schroeder et al. state that there have been cases when pregnancy may have been associated with acceleration in scoliosis curve progression.
 However, due to inconclusive evidence, these authors suggested that a cohort of non-operated women be prospectively followed in order to determine the effect (if any) of pregnancy on curve progression .

 A review study by Asher et al. concluded that “curve progression in untreated scoliosis patients does not appear to be influenced by pregnancy .”
-This review cites a retrospective study by Betz et al. that compared 175 women with scoliosis who had been pregnant, to 180 women with scoliosis who had not.
+This review cites a retrospective study by Betz et al. that compared 175 women with scoliosis who had been pregnant to 180 women with scoliosis who had not.
 Of the first group, only four had problems associated with delivery and the rate of c-section was half the national average .

 Another review stated that there was no correlation between the number of pregnancies and lumbar or major curve progression, or between curve progression and age at first pregnancy .
-This review cites a study by Danielsson and Nachemson which reported that only minor problems occurred during pregnancy and delivery and that scoliosis did not increase as a result of pregnancy .
+The review cites a study by Danielsson and Nachemson which reported that only minor problems occurred during pregnancy and delivery and that scoliosis did not increase as a result of pregnancy .
 When it came to the age of first pregnancy among the surgically-treated vs. brace-treated the age of the subjects in the study did not differ significantly.
-Incidence of low back pain during pregnancy did not differ significantly either – 35% for the surgically treated, 43% for the brace treated, and 28% for the non-scoliosis control group.
+Incidence of low back pain during pregnancy was a little worse but did not differ significantly either – 35% for the surgically treated, 43% for the brace treated, and 28% for the non-scoliosis control group.
 The rate of C-section during the first pregnancy was reported at 19% for the surgically treated, 14% for the brace treated and 18% for the control group.
 Those having surgery did experience a greater incidence of vacuum extractions (16%) compared with the control group (5%) or those treated by brace (8%) .

 Similarly, in a study by Orvomaa et al., low back pain during pregnancy occurred in about 40% of patients having had Harrington Rod surgery.
 It was noted, however, that back pain was “severe enough to cause sick leave only in 11% of the pregnancies .”
 According to Orvomaa’s study, the rate of C-section was slightly higher in the group of operated scoliosis patients (23% versus 15% in the control group) .
 Falick-Michaeli concluded that women who had “scoliosis correction surgery suffer from an increased incidence of long-term back pain after pregnancy .”
 They also suggested that a larger study on this topic seems warranted.